Penelope1rose/watson-assistant-demo/README.md

 >
 > Click  [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-skill-search-add)  for more information about the Watson Assistant search skill.

 Adding a search skill is optional.
-Our Node.js server can instead take the context returned from Watson Assistant and use the SDK to query Watson Discovery directly, but using a search skill is preferred because it allows full use of the Assistant preview and WebChat UI.
+Our application uses Watson discovery to , But using a search skill is preferred because it allows full use of the Assistant preview and WebChat UI.

 From your Assistant panel: